 All bodies change over time, but some changes are more drastic than others.
-If you lose a large amount of weight or have a child, for example, your abdominal area experiences some big changes.
-A common result of these changes is having excess skin in your midsection, which can lead to poor body-image and lower self-esteem.
+If you lose a large amount of weight or have a child, your abdominal area experiences some big changes.
+A common result of these changes is excess skin in your midsection, which can lead to poor body-image and lower self-esteem.

 The tummy tuck procedure offered by Dr. Sacha Obaid at North Texas Plastic Surgery removes this excess tissue and tightens your abdominal muscles, improving your figure and helping to restore your confidence.

 Stretched skin and muscles can’t be dieted away or tightened with exercise.
-The only way to remove the excess tissue is with a tummy tuck, a procedure that excises the tissue to create a smoother, flatter, trimmer waistline.
+The only way to remove the excess tissue is with a tummy tuck, a procedure that removes the tissue to create a smoother, flatter, trimmer waistline.

-However, if you still have a lot of weight you want to lose, or are planning to have more children in the future, it may be wiser to put off having a tummy tuck.
+If you still have a lot of weight you want to lose, or are planning to have more children in the future, it may be wiser to put off having a tummy tuck.
 This is because losing more weight or having more children will further change your body, and that may undo some or all of the effects of the tummy tuck procedure.

-Standard tummy tuck: When performing a standard tummy tuck, Dr. Obaid will do three things: first, the removal of excess skin; second, the removal of excess fat around the waistline; and third, tightening of the abdominal muscles.
+Standard tummy tuck: When performing a standard tummy tuck, Dr. Obaid will do three things:

 Doing these things sculpts, firms, and smooths the waistline.
 This is ideal for people who have excess skin after weight loss, giving birth, or simply as a result of the bodily changes that come with age.

 Standard tummy tucks require making a lengthy incision just above your pubic region.
 While the incision is placed so that it can be hidden by undergarments or a bikini, there will be lasting scarring.